gioxx/trakt-multi-scrobbler/README.md

 - Manual/automatic sync to Trakt, filters for new titles and “Unassigned”.
 - Add/remove Trakt accounts from the UI (device flow) and toggle them on/off.
 - Dedicated per-account page to review what each Trakt user is syncing.
+- Backup/restore of configuration (JSON tokens + SQLite rules) from the UI.
 - Light/dark themes and localization (en/it).

 ## Requirements